-- Take a break from gambling activity. - Balance gambling with other leisure activities. - ☑ Do not gamble when you are at "high risk" such as coping with negative emotions (grief, anger, depression) or under financial pressure and stress.
+- Take a break from gambling activity. - Balance gambling with other leisure activities. - Have a conversation about your gambling with someone who has been there.
+A Problem Gambling Peer Recovery Support Specialist can provide the support you need. - Do not gamble when you are at "high risk" such as coping with negative emotions (grief, anger, depression) or under financial pressure and stress.